OtavioHenrique/otaviovaladares.com/_posts/2018-11-25-dynamic-memory-allocation.md

 A few months ago, I started a series of posts about important topics of C programming and computer architecture, the first post was about pointers and you can check [here](https://otaviovaladares.com/2018/08/12/pointer-a-brief-view/), on this post I'll talk about dynamic memory allocation, I'll show what problem it solves and how to use.

+I've many criticisms about some ways that people usually teaches C programming, one of these is that is very difficult to find someone that explain the difference between each type of variable and allocation, they usually only say "that is a variable and use it" or "look, this is a malloc(), start using it", on this text I'll try to show the difference between each type, for those who didn't learn it learn and for those who learned it remember it!

 ## Types of Allocation

 #### Automatic Memory Allocation